Child Support Our Dedication to the Cause of Your Family is Unparalleled

 Texas Child Support Guidelines

 The amount of child support you will receive for your children can either be determined by a judge or through an agreement by both parents.
-The courts rely on the guidelines set forth in the Texas Family Code, which lay out exact amounts owed based on the payor’s net income and the number of children the payor must support.
+The courts rely on the guidelines set forth in the Texas Family Code, which lays out exact amounts owed based on the payor’s net income and the number of children the payor must support.

 While the guidelines are in place to help determine an appropriate amount of support, it is alternatively within your rights to come to an acceptable agreement of an amount outside of the guidelines.
 If you and your spouse cannot agree, the court may issue an order establishing child support in your case.